darkriszty/MarkdownTablePrettify-VSCodeExt/README.md

 > Note: the `--silent` switch sets the npm log level to silent, which is useful to hide the executed file name and concentrate on the actual output.

 ### Formatting with docker

+The core formatting logic of the extension is also available as a node docker image: `docker pull darkriszty/prettify-md`.

 Available features from docker:
 - To prettify a file: `docker container run -i darkriszty/prettify-md < input.md`.